Key Actions for More Inclusive Health Care

 - Don’t make light of personal experiences

-- Be mindful that, like everyone, past medical and personal experiences with the LGBTQ+ community are complex.
+- Be mindful that, like everyone, past medical and personal experiences with the 2SLGBTQ+ community are complex.
 A comment that might seem benign in your experience is complicated in another person’s context.

 Treat the patient as an individual, recognizing each experience is unique and valid.

-- Take the time to learn about LGBTQ+ resources and outreach to LGBTQ+ groups in the community to increase your knowledge and understanding
+- Take the time to learn about 2SLGBTQ+ resources and services; and connect with 2SLGBTQ+ groups in the community to increase your knowledge and understanding.

-- Being knowledgable about resources increases patients comfort and confidence in the physician-patient relationship.
+- Being knowledgeable about resources increases patients’ comfort and confidence in the physician-patient relationship.